tichnas/C-Shell/README.md

   - Prints last _n_ commands, where n is the number given or 10.

+### Other Implementations

+###### Commands/functions which don't have a separate file.

+- Signals

+  - `Ctrl+Z` Sends current foreground process to background.
+  - `Ctrl+C` Stops current foreground process.

+- I/O Redirection and Pipes

+  - Parsing is done in `command.c`.
+  - `main.c` handles everything else.

+- Background Processes Manipulations

+  - Implementation of background processes list, removing/adding them from/to the list is done in `main.c`.

+- Exit Codes

+  - Depending on whether last command was successful or not, **:')** or **:'(** will appear before the prompt.
+  - A background process will ONLY fail if the forking fails.
+All other situations will result in command success.

+- Exiting from the Shell
+  - `Ctrl+D` on an empty prompt.
+  - `quit` command.

 ## Assumptions

 - Reasonable assumptions are made for things like length of current path, number of commands, command length, etc. The shell will work perfectly for all "day to day work".